Economy of Singapore: Public finance

-Government spending in Singapore has risen since the start of the global financial crisis, from around 15% of GDP in 2008 to 17% in 2012.
+Government spending in Singapore has risen since the start of the 2008 financial crisis, from around 15% of GDP in 2008 to 17% in 2012.
 The government's total expenditure as a percentage of GDP ranks among the lowest internationally and allows for a competitive tax regime.
 Singapore is required under its constitution to keep a balanced budget over each term of government.
 Singapore government debt is issued for investment purposes, not to fund expenditure.

 Personal income taxes in Singapore range from 0% to 22% for incomes above S$320,000.
 There are no capital gains or inheritance taxes in Singapore.
 Singapore's corporate tax rate is 17% with exemptions and incentives for smaller businesses.
 Singapore has a single-tier corporate income tax system, which means there is no double-taxation for shareholders.

 Singapore introduced Goods and Services Tax (GST) with an initial rate of 3% on 1 April 1994, increasing government's revenue by S$1.6 billion (US$1b, €800m) and establishing government finances.

-The taxable GST was increased to 4% in 2003, to 5% in 2004, and to 7% in 2007.
+The GST rate increased to 4% in 2003, 5% in 2004, 7% in 2007, 8% in 2023, and 9% in 2024.

 The Singapore government owns two investment companies, GIC Private Limited and Temasek Holdings, which manage Singapore's reserves.
 Both operate as commercial investment holding companies independently of the Singapore government, but Prime Minister Lee Hsien Loong and his wife Ho Ching serve as chairman and CEO of these corporations respectively.
-While GIC invests abroad, Temasek holds 31% of its portfolio in Singapore, holding majority stakes in several of the nation's largest companies, such as Singapore Airlines, SingTel, ST Engineering and MediaCorp.
+While GIC invests abroad, Temasek holds 31% of its portfolio in Singapore, holding majority stakes in several of the nation's largest companies, such as Singapore Airlines, Singtel, ST Engineering and Mediacorp.
 As of 2014, Temasek holds S$69 billion of assets in Singapore, accounting for 7% of the total capitalisation of Singapore-listed companies.

 In April 2013, the country was recognised as an increasingly popular tax haven for the wealthy due to the low tax rate on personal income, a full tax exemption on income that is generated outside of Singapore and 69 double taxation treaties that can minimise both withholding tax and capital gains tax.
 Australian millionaire retailer Brett Blundy, with an estimated personal wealth worth AU$835 million, and multi-billionaire Facebook co-founder Eduardo Saverin are two examples of wealthy individuals who have settled in Singapore (Blundy in 2013 and Saverin in 2012).
 Additionally, Australian mining magnate Gina Rinehart owns property in Singapore and American investor Jim Rogers moved to Singapore in 2007—Rogers has identified the 21st century as an era in which Asia will dominate and wishes for his two daughters to learn Mandarin as a key outcome of the relocation.
 Chinese Media TV celebrities Jet Li and Gong Li have also taken up naturalised Singapore citizenship.